top of page

 Common side-blotched Lizard

 October was our travel month.
-Early in the month, I returned to NH for a week so I could attend Meg's baby shower.
-Her due date is sometime after Christmas.
+Early in the month, I traveled back to NH for a week to attend Meg's baby shower.
+Her due date is shortly after Christmas.

 Meg and Brads baby shower